 In some cases severe mental distress or mental illness can lead to self-harm or suicide.
-In this service area, the rate of suicide among Al/ANs is 14.2 per 100,000.
-The suicide rate in the general population in this service area is 16.2 per 100,000.

-Data Note: Racial misclassification in death records leads to an underestimation of mortality rates in Al/AN populations.3
+In all UIHO service areas combined, the rate of suicide among Al/ANs is 7.6 per 100,000.
+The suicide rate in the general population is 9.7 per 100,000.
+Although this difference is statistically significant, racial misclassification in death records leads to an underestimation of mortality rates in Al/AN populations.3